Closed-loop recycling: Description

 In order to grow an economy while preventing depletion of natural resources, a given amount of a resource must be used as much as possible with as little waste as possible.
 Closed-loop recycling systems attempt to maximize the amount of time a given amount of a resource is available to an economy.
 In ideal systems, materials are recycled indefinitely with practically no net change in quality or properties.
 This allows the same bits of a resource to be extracted, manufactured, used, and recycled back into the same product forever.
 Waste is considered a resource in itself, closing the loop of resource production.

 Recycled resources require less labor and energy to convert into new products, which reduces environmental pollution and production costs.
 Therefore, closed-loop recycling may be considered part of environmental sustainability programs.

 One goal of closed-loop recycling is to reuse materials in an identical role as before recycling.
 In contrast, open-loop recycling systems do not reclaim all of a resource.
 Whether by design or due to the physical and chemical properties of the materials recycled, some amount of resources is wasted, used to manufacture different materials, or degraded in quality.
 The degradation of material such that it is only used to make goods that do not require the higher-quality material is called downcycling.

 Some biodegradable waste may also be considered part of a closed-loop recycling system if it can be broken down into natural materials and disposed of without polluting the environment or causing other negative impacts.

 Process

 Closed-loop recycling involves: collecting and sorting recycled materials, extracting resources from the materials, and using those resources as inputs in the manufacturing of products practically identical to the original.
 Recycled materials are collected from homes, businesses, and recycling banks.

-The most suitable materials for closed-loop recycling are aluminum, glass, and plastic.
+The most suitable materials for closed-loop recycling are aluminum and glass.
 These are known to maintain their quality throughout many cycles of extraction, production, use, and recycling.
 For example, aluminum cans can be recycled and turned into new cans with practically no material degradation or waste.